aimotive-legacy/planning_assignment/README.md

 so the lane 1 is on the right of lane 0.
 Each road has exactly one lane in each direction.
  - A position on the road model is given by an (x, y) coordinate pair.
 The x axis is parallel to lanes 0 and 2, while the y axis is parallel to lanes 1 and 3.
-The centre of the intersection is (0, 0) and the length of the roads is 50ms in each direction.
+The centre of the intersection is (0, 0) and the length of the roads is 50 meters in each direction.
  - In each simulation the ego vehicle (represented by the pickup) starts from a random position on lane 0 with an initial velocity in the range
 [5 m/s, 15m/s].
 Other vehicles are initialized at random positions on one or more of the other incoming roads.